GISSAL/ads-b/README.md

 ## Geoprocessing Tools

-Each geoprocessing tool in the custom toolbox is described below and includes a tool summary, list of parameters, and associated ArcGIS license requirements needed for tool operation.
+Each geoprocessing tool in the ADS-B Overflight Analysis Toolbox is described below and includes a tool summary, list of parameters, and associated ArcGIS license and extension requirements needed for successful tool operation.

 ### Tool #1 - Process Raw ADS-B Data Files